trick77/dockerflix/README.md

 `wget -qO- https://get.docker.io/gpg | sudo apt-key add -`
 `echo deb http://get.docker.io/ubuntu docker main > /etc/apt/sources.list.d/docker.list`
 `apt-get update`
-`apt-get install lxc-docker`
+`apt-get install lxc-docker python-pip`

-## Dockerflix container installation

-Clone this Github repository on your VPS server and build the Dockerflix image using the provided shell script:
- `./build.sh`
+`pip install docker-compose`

 ## Usage

-Once the Dockerflix image has been built, just run it using:
-`docker run -d -p 80:80 -p 443:443 --restart=always --name dockerflix trick77/dockerflix`
+Clone this Github repository and build/run the Dockerflix container using docker-compose.
+It may take a while to build the image, so please be patient:
+`docker-compose up -d us`

 Make sure TCP ports 80 and 443 on your VPS are not in use by some other software like a pre-installed web server.
 Check with `netstat -tulpn` when in doubt.
 Make sure both ports are accessible from the outside if using an inbound firewall on the VPS server.

-From now on, the Dockerflix container can be resumed or suspended using `docker start dockerflix` and `docker stop dockerflix`
+From now on, the Dockerflix container can be resumed or suspended using `docker-compose start` and `docker-compose stop`

-To see if the Dockerflix container is up and running use `docker ps` or `docker ps -a`.
+To see if the Dockerflix container is up and running use `docker-compose ps`.
 Want to get rid of Dockerflix?
-Just type `docker stop dockerflix; docker rm dockerflix` and it's gone.
+Just type `docker-compose stop ; docker-compose rm` and it's gone.

 ## Post installation